Workerbee2/aws-bootcamp-cruddur-2023/journal/week5.md

 - In the ddb folder, create a new file named ``list-tables`` to list our tables:
 ```
 #! /usr/bin/env python3
-set -e #stop if it fails at ay point
+set -e #stop if it fails at any point

 if [ "$1" = "prod" ]; then
   ENDPOINT_URL=""
 else